zkFold/.github/profile/README.md

 - [zkFold-prover-api](https://github.com/zkFold/zkfold-prover-api) is an API server for the zkFold provers.

+- [smart-contract-wallet](https://github.com/zkFold/smart-contract-wallet) contains an implementation of a Cardano wallet backend based on ZK smart contracts.

 - [p2p-onramp](https://github.com/zkFold/p2p-onramp) is a peer-to-peer fiat-to-crypto onramp application on Cardano that is built using zkFold Symbolic.

-- [user-docs](https://github.com/zkFold/user-docs) contains user documentation for zkFold products.